 We call this one our social media content calendar templates, and this is what it looks like:

-People who want to read the walk-through usually have a very specific goal in their mind.
+People who want to read the walk-through usually have a very specific goal in their minds.
 And that’s why we tell them exactly what they’re getting right at the very top of the article.

 We open with something like this:

-This post will teach you the step-by-step process on how to create a social media calendar that helps you attract more traffic leads and sales from social media.
+This post will teach you the step-by-step process of how to create a social media calendar that helps you attract more traffic leads and sales from social media.
 Plus, we’ve included the exact template that you can use.

 Now if you’re looking for a social media content template and that opening sentence sounds attractive to you, you’re likely going to commit to this post, and that’s how we like to start these things off.

 This section lets readers know in less than five seconds that this post is exactly what they were looking for.
 When people first get to your page, they’re still in that judgment phase a little bit like, “Am I in the right spot?
-Do I want a pogo stick back to the search result?
+Do I want a Pogo stick back to the search result?
 What is this?”

 You want to alleviate any of that uncertainty right away if you can.